KumarRaju1313/SpeechToSpeech-AI/README.md

 ## ⚙️ How to set it up

-> ⚠️ This project needs to be run **locally**, not in Google Colab — because Colab doesn't support microphones or webcams properly.
+> ⚠️ This project needs to be run **locally**, not in Google Colab — because Colab doesn't support microphones or webcams properly.But text can work in that.
+      But the project is in process.
+Not yet fully Optimized.

 ### 🔧 Install dependencies

-You can copy-paste these into your terminal (Ubuntu/Debian):
+You can copy-paste these into your terminal:

 ```bash
 pip install SpeechRecognition